OICR/softeng-blog/_posts/jared_baker/2017-10-20-Day-1-Collaboratory.md

 <a id="1"></a>
 ## Step 1: Log in to the Collaboratory OpenStack dashboard

-When you sign up for the Collaboratory you will receive some emails once your account is created.

-In a browser, go to <https://console.cancercollaboratory.org> and log in using your provided credentials
+In a browser, go to <https://console.cancercollaboratory.org> and log in using your provided credentials received via email during sign up.
 <figure>
     <img id="console-login" src="{{site.urlimg}}jared_baker/day1collab/1-console-login.png" data-featherlight="#console-login" />
 </figure>

-The Collaboratory OpenStack dashboard is where you will manage your cloud environment.
-Creating things like instances (virtual machines, or vm's), volumes (additional storage), security groups (firewall rules), etc.
+The Collaboratory OpenStack dashboard is where you will manage your cloud environment, creating things like instances, volumes (additional storage), and security groups (firewall rules), etc.

 <figure>
     <img id="console-summary" src="{{site.urlimg}}jared_baker/day1collab/1-console-summary.png" data-featherlight="#console-summary" />